 Check the job offer by asking your mentors or individuals working in that industry.
 Tell them everything you know about what happened.
 Reporting this helps protect others from scams and stops scammers from tricking more people.

 That’s why you need to seek a job that hires people based on their fundamental concerns and procedures.
-This tactic is one of the best proven tips to avoid online job scams.
+This tactic is one of the best proven tips to avoid online job scams to always stay on the safe side.

 Before You Go